The magnitude of caregiving can be greater than the cost of paying for college, but families rarely plan ahead for long-term care.

-A recent study, The financial impact of cognitive decline, commissioned by RBC Wealth Management-U.S. and conducted by Aon, provides a new perspective on the financial squeeze the Sandwich Generation is feeling.
-The study is based on feedback from 1,000 caregivers of individuals with cognitive decline, including 253 caregivers under 60, who also have children.
+A study commissioned by RBC Wealth Management–U.S. and conducted by Aon, called The Financial Impact of Cognitive Decline, provides perspective on the financial squeeze the Sandwich Generation is feeling.
+The study was based on feedback from 1,000 caregivers of individuals with cognitive decline, including 253 caregivers under 60, who also have children.

 The study found 36 percent of respondents left the workforce early to juggle caregiving and family life, and 60 percent of the Sandwich Generation dedicate a minimum of 40 hours per month to caregiving.

 “Many of our clients are part of the generation affected by caregiving for people with cognitive decline,” says Ann Senne, RBC’s U.S. chief administrative and integration officer.
 “It’s becoming increasingly clear that they need support.”

 As Sandwich Generation caregivers make difficult choices to fit in all their responsibilities, many face severe disruptions to their own retirement plans, as well as their current income.

 “We were surprised so many caregivers we interviewed for our survey were in the younger generation,” says Angie O’Leary, head of Wealth Planning at RBC Wealth Management–U.S. “Because of the length of survivorship with Alzheimer’s and dementia, it’s a long-haul decline.
 For caregivers in this younger age group, that often means taking leaves of absence, making career changes, maybe turning down promotions, and that puts pressure on retirement savings and the ability to keep saving for retirement.”